moechofe/lowresrmx/asset.dev/manual.md

 -- wikipedia

-LowResRMX provide a bunch of built-in [commands](#commands) and [functions](#functions) to communicates with the differents features provided by the fantasy console: input, graphics, sound, memory and more.
+Retro Game Creator provide a bunch of built-in [commands](#commands) and [functions](#functions) to communicates with the differents features provided by the fantasy console: input, graphics, sound, memory and more.

 ### Sprite API

-Sprite are limited in numbers and should be used to show moving objects above background layers.
-It not an oblication and cool things can be made by infringe this rules.
+Sprites are limited in numbers and SHOULD be used to show moving objects above background layers.
+It is not an obligation and interesting effects can be achieved by breaking these rules.

 Check [how sprites works](#sprites) and [sprites registers](#sprite-registers).